ooni/spec/backends/bk-003-collector.md

 # 1.0 System overview

 The collector exposes an HTTP API allowing OONI probes to submit the results of their measurements.
+The client and the server SHOULD NOT assume a keep alive semantics for the HTTP connections.

+A OONI probe that enables `Content-Encoding: gzip` or similar MUST BE prepared to receive a `415` response and retry without compression.
+A collector MUST check content-encoding for all requests and, if not supported, it MUST send back a `415` response to the client, rather than failing in more obscure ways.

 Measurement submitted to a OONI collector will be archived, processed, and published by OONI.
+How that will happen is out of scope here.

-Modern OONI probes represent a set of logically-related measurements (a *report*) as a set of separate JSON documents.
+M odern OONI probes represent a set of logically-related measurements (a *report*) as a set of separate JSON documents.
 Legacy OONI probes represent a single report consisting of several measurements as a single YAML document.
 Users still using the old YAML based format are encouraged to upgrade to JSON ASAP.
 A server side implementation of the collector MUST support the JSON format.
+YAML support is deprecated.

-It is outside of the scope of this section to define:

-1. the way in which a OONI probe discovers the collector API endpoint
+It is also outside of the scope of this section to define the way in which a OONI probe discovers the collector API endpoint

-2. whether the collector should push measurements to some other component for archival, processing, and publishing, or whether a scraper component would be responsible for gathering measurements from OONI collectors.

 The collector MUST be exposed as an HTTPS service.
 It MAY also be exposed as a Tor onion service.
 A [legacy document](